Gravity Storage 101, Or Why Pumped Hydro Is The Only Remotely Real Gravity Storage - CleanTechnica

 3,800,000 kilograms * 9.8 m/s^2 * 37.5 = around 390 kWh.
 That’s maybe half a Tesla Semi battery pack and a tenth of a Tesla Megapack.

-What haven’t I ripped to shreds with Grade 7 physics yet?
+What haven’t we ripped to shreds with Grade 7 physics yet?
 Oh, yeah, mines and sand.
 I really wish people weren’t serious about this, but they are.

 Stop and think about that for a minute.
 Using a lot of energy underground to push sand around when the point is to store energy.
 Why is that being done?
 Well, sand isn’t a liquid, it’s just a bit liquidy some of the time.
 Sand flows, but not like water.
 Pour water into a mine and it will fill every nook and crevice because it’s molecules of dihydrogen monoxide.

-So this is clearly a deeply stupid idea, and yet I’ve seen people who seriously proposed it.
-The inefficiency is off the charts, and just imagine even autonomous electric front-end loaders driving constantly through a dust cloud of smaller sand particles, getting in their gears.
+So this is clearly a deeply stupid idea, and yet I’ve seen people who seriously propose it.
+The inefficiency is off the charts, and just imagine even autonomous electric front-end loaders driving constantly through a dust cloud of smaller sand particles, which gets in their gears.

 The volume of a cylinder that size is 3,142 cubic meters.
 By the way, calculating that is taught in 8th Grade.
 We’ve advanced all the way to 13-year-old children in basic schools in our math and physics.